PoineerClub/CheckPoints/day0/checkpoint.md

 ### Problem Statement

-- Create a github account if you don't have one.
-- Go to the organization page and (https://github.com/PoineerClub)
-- Fork the repository (git_learning) to your account.

-- Clone the repository to your local machine.
-- Create a new branch called `{youname/0}` and switch to that branch.
+#### Make a sily contirbution to the repository.`Never ever again make slily contributions to any repository in your life`

-- write a program to print your name and your name in any programming language.
+Write a program to print your name and make a pull request to this repository (https://github.com/PoineerClub/git_learning).

-- Add the changes to the staging area.
-- Commit the changes with a meaningful message.
-- Push the changes to the remote repository.
-- Create a pull request to the main branch of the repository.